coolishbee/universal-sdk-unity/docs/en/README.md

 + iOS 10.0 or higher as the deployment target
 + Xcode 10 or higher

 On iOS, Universal SDK for Unity works as a wrapper for the Universal SDK for iOS.
-You must manually add framework to your project on iOS.(`UniversalSDK.framework` is located in the `Plugins` folder)
+You must manually add framework to your project on iOS.(`UniversalSDKSwift.framework` is located in the `Plugins` folder)

 ## Installation on Android